-Promotional tourist magazines—found in your hotel room and taxi backseat pockets—are another good source for show ticket discounts.
-Though you'll never see a half-off coupon for, say, Celine Dion, the mags are flush with admission deals for mid-tier shows (think Divas Las Vegas and Legends in Concert).
+If you’re looking for fun things to do, try perusing promotional tourist magazines—found in your hotel room and taxi backseat pockets—as they're also good sources for show ticket discounts.
+Though you'll never see a half-off coupon for, say, Celine Dion, the mags are flush with admission deals for mid-tier shows (think Legends in Concert).

 Following is a representative sampling of current production shows that are scheduled to run for the foreseeable future.
 For show times, ticket prices, reservations, venue policies and other information, contact the hotel box office.

 “Absinthe” (Spiegeltent, Caesars Palace).
 Risque.
 Raunchy.
 Ribald.
 Like the show's opening acrobatic act featuring a tower of precariously balanced chairs, Absinthe teeters on the edge of seriously bad taste.
 And if you're easily offended, stop reading now and go see Donny and Marie instead.
 Since 2011, well over a million guests have been alternately shocked and amazed by this wonderfully demented Cirque du Soleil parody staged in an intimate European-style circus tent fronting Caesars.
 From tightrope walkers and strong men to burlesque dancers and an explicitly sensual trapeze act, the performers are introduced by a rude, tuxedoed MC named The Gazillionaire, who rattles off crude one-liners and often makes audience members the butt of his off-color jokes.
 Put simply, you'll either love this show or walk out early.
-Seating is in the round on cramped metal folding chairs; reserve a back-row table for leg room and a comfortable buffer zone between you and The Gazillionaire.
+Seating is in the round on cramped metal folding chairs.
+If you’re looking for things for couples to do, be sure to reserve a back-row table for leg room and a comfortable buffer zone between you and The Gazillionaire.
 You've been warned.
 Note: Due to strong adult language and partial nudity, ages 17 and under are not permitted.
-Phone (800) 745-3000.
+Phone (855) 234-7469.

-“The Beatles LOVE” (The Mirage) combines the innovative performances of world-class Cirque du Soleil artists with the timeless songs of the Beatles.
+“The Beatles LOVE” (The Mirage) Fans of the Fab Four may want to put this show on their list of things to do.
+This show combines the innovative performances of world-class Cirque du Soleil artists with the timeless songs of the Beatles.
 The band's lyrics are interpreted through a series of scenes involving aerial acts, extreme sports and urban dance.
 The production's original score was created by using the master tapes at Abbey Road Studios, creating some ingenious song mash-ups in the process (imagine a fusion of “What You're Doing” and “The Word” for starters).
 You'll experience the Fab Four in a whole new way in a custom-built theater that features in-the-round seating and high-definition video projections.
-Phone (702) 791-7416.
+Phone (702) 792-7777 or (800) 963-9634.

 “Blue Man Group” (Luxor Hotel and Casino) is a wild and weird combination of performance art, highbrow humor and percussive music centered around three bald men in blue greasepaint.
 The trio silently creates a theater experience that is, despite the lack of dialogue, quite loud, thanks to their homemade instruments and a 16-piece band.
 Phone (702) 262-4400.

 “Donny and Marie” (Donny & Marie Showroom, Flamingo Las Vegas) are a little bit country, a little bit rock 'n roll and a long way from their wholesome Utah upbringing, hit 1970s variety show and (in Marie's case especially) years spent on the front page of supermarket tabloids.
 Their high-energy show is packed with singing and dancing and spiced with a liberal helping of old-fashioned Vegas cheese, with grandfather Donny busting some serious dance moves.
-Note: The duo is under contract through late November 2017.
-Phone (855) 234-7469.
+Note: Phone (855) 234-7469.

 “Jabbawockeez” (MGM Grand Hotel & Casino) showcases the talents of an eight-man, hip-hop dance crew.
 Jabbawockeez won the first season of the MTV reality show “America's Best Dance Crew” and ever since have been busting their choreographed moves around the globe.
 Sporting their signature white masks and gloves, the Jabbas dance and pantomime to tunes by the likes of LMFAO, Chris Brown and Bruno Mars—all amid colorful lighting and special effects.
 Phone (702) 531-3826.